Kodular/Documentation/docs/components/connectivity/download.md

 |:----:|:-------:|
 |boolean|True|

-Control whether a system notification is posted by the download manager while this download is running or when it is completed.
+_Control whether a system notification is posted by the download manager while this download is running or when it is completed._

 ### Suppress Warnings

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Download', 'Suppress Warnings')]]